 Disaster can be moments away, even with new equipment.
-All of our clients are small and mid-sized businesses so we advise that there be three “layers of protection”, plus battery backups.
+All of our clients are small and medium-sized businesses (SMB) so we advise that there be three “layers of protection”, plus battery backups.
 Verify and test your backup and restore process regularly.

 Real-life tests like this can often be more effective than a simple thought experiment.
 It’s easy to overlook some of the implications of a disaster when you’re just walking through it in your head.
 By actually running a test, by really shutting things down, you can discover issues in your plan that you might have never thought of.
 Test how quickly you can pull together key players.
 Involve everyone, and make sure each person has a role.
 Acknowledge that first-timers may be nervous.
 Take the lessons learned with you.

 The total hourly cost of downtime is most likely a combination of lost sales, lost employee productivity, lost data, and lost customer confidence/satisfaction.